Beginner's Guide to Chicago

 Getting Around Chicago

 The El (short for the CTA's elevated train, which also includes subway trains) is Chicago's go-to mode of transportation.
 With seven train lines (not including the Yellow Line) that take riders to every corner of the city, the El offers a quick and inexpensive public transportation option.
-If you need to get out to the suburbs, Metra Trains from Union, Ogilvy, and La Salle Street stations provide comfortable transportation on a set schedule.
+If you need to get out to the suburbs, Metra Trains from Union, Ogilvie, and La Salle Street stations provide comfortable transportation on a set schedule.

 In downtown Chicago, you'll find no shortage of cabs.
 However, rideshare services like Uber and Lyft will help you help you explore the city with a few simple clicks.